So, you’ve just launched your product or service. That’s great – we’re happy for you! Not everyone gets that far.

 And any other features relevant to your target market.
 This information can be gleaned from surveys sent to your customer base or potential customer base.

 This information will help focus your marketing efforts.
 For example, if you have a tendency toward a younger demographic, ads can be focused on social media sites that younger people use.
-If a certain demographic tends to be situated in a particular geographical location, advertising campaigns can be targeted at these places.
+If a certain demographic tends to be situated in a particular geographical or IP address location, advertising campaigns can be targeted at these places.